mereilly/bikesharing/README.md

 # Bikesharing
+## Check out this link to the Tableau dashboard associated with this report:

 ## Background
 Inspired by a the citibike program in NYC, my friend, Kate, and I decided lets look into bringing a bikesharing business to Des Moines ("DM BiikeShare").